benrpq/pqchecksdk-ios/Example/README.md

         else
         {
             // 3b.
 Oh dear, the payment approval request is not successful.
-            // You can show an aelrt to the user
+            // You can show an alert to the user
         }
     }];